 Historical evidences of watershed development programs provide useful information for future planning.
 There is increasing evidence on factors determining the success and sustainability of the watershed management programs in the country.
 This section uses the information collated from the case studies, supplemented by results from earlier studies, to draw lessons for targeting future watershed management programs in the country.
 Depending upon the objectives and local needs, different watershed programs stress different aspects of watershed development.
 The success of the interventions in terms of environmental recovery and/or improving livelihoods also varies depending on the balance and attention given to the different components.
-Some programs give greater emphasis to development of land and water resources, while others stress promotion of better management of resources and effective participation of the community.
+Some programs give greater emphasis to development of land and water resources, while others stress promotion of better agronomic practices and input use, or building and strengthening local-level institutions for better management of resources and effective participation of the community.
 We compared the different case studies using qualitative ordinal scales along the following major components of a holistic and integrated approach to watershed management (Oikos and IIRR 2000):